 If you have a small estate or if you’re leaving everything equally to a spouse and children, then a will may be all you need.
 However, a well-made trust can give you more control over when and how your house is transferred to someone else.
 For example, you could set up your trust such that your house passes to your chosen beneficiaries before you even die.

 As mentioned above, using a will can also leave issues in probate if someone doesn’t like their inheritance and challenges your will.
 A house is the most valuable asset in many people’s estates, so tensions between your heirs may rise if you leave a house entirely to one person — like if you give it to one child and your other children get nothing.
 Using a trust to bequeath your house increases the likelihood that your house will go to the intended beneficiary, without your family having to go through an expensive or protracted legal battle.

 If you do choose to put your house in a trust, ensure that the instructions in your will and trust are in agreement.
+(For example, if you put your house in trust, then you should not put it in your will.)
 Having competing information could cause confusion among your family members, even if it ultimately doesn’t affect probate.
-(To simultaneously create a will and trust that work well together, try the Policygenius app.)

 If you’re considering an irrevocable trust, know that it will have to pay its own tax returns (the trust manager, trustee, would file the returns).
 You may also want to have someone other than yourself manage it, for legal reasons.

 Talk with an estate lawyer to learn more about what type of trust of best for your situation.